sathomas/jsDataV.is/src/text/ch7/02-graph.md

 ### Step 2: Set Up the Page

 As we noted in the previous example, <span class="smcp">D3</span>.js doesn't depend on any other libraries, and it's available on most content distribution networks.
-All we need do is include it in the page (line 9).
+All we need to do is include it in the page (line 9).
 We'll also want to set up a container for the visualization, so our markup includes a `<div>` with the id `"container"` on line 8.

 ``` {.html .numberLines .line-8 .line-9}
 <!DOCTYPE html>